KyCooL-pixel/blastoise/README.md

 1) research on css stylesheets for javafx
 2) research on log4j (logger library)
 3) make the main screen logo transparent background
+4)  maybe can refactor the logics in queucontroller to a queuelist model

 ## KY TODO:
 1) We dont need a countDown timer implementation, just abuse the local date time function in java